matty0005/Openwrt-Monitoring/README.md

+# Personal modification

+I have removed the grafana part since I already have it installed

 ## Intro
 * This project consists of a few applications to help monitor your Openwrt router.
 You will need a decent router (anything from 2-3yrs ago will work) with dual core CPU, with 256mb-512mb of RAM and 128mb nand.